Tagliatelle al Ragù (Classic Italian Meat Sauce Recipe)

 Deglazing browned ground beef and vegetables with red wine in a dutch oven to prepare tagliatelle al ragu.

-Deglaze with wine: Pour in the red wine, scraping up any browned bits from the bottom of the pot.
-Let it simmer until the wine reduces by half, about 5 minutes.
+4. Pour in red wine, scraping up browned bits.
+Simmer until reduced by half, about 5 minutes.

 Beef ragu with a bay leaf about to simmer.

-Cook the pasta: About 15 minutes before serving, bring a large pot of salted water to a boil.
-Cook the tagliatelle according to the package instructions until al dente.
+6. About 15 minutes before serving, boil salted water and cook tagliatelle until al dente.

 Tagliatelle al ragu in a dutch oven.